Dasharo/docs/docs/unified-test-documentation/dasharo-compatibility/31E-display-ports-and-lcd.md

 **Test setup**

 1. Proceed with the [Common](#common) section.
-2. Connect a HDMI cable to the DUT and a display.
+2. Connect an HDMI cable to the DUT and a display.

 **Test steps**

 1. Power on the DUT.
 1. Boot into the system.
-1. Log the  by using the proper login and password.
+1. Log in by using the proper login and password.
 1. If using more than one display, switch the display mode between `Mirror` and `Join Displays`.